chanzuckerberg/open-science/CONTRIBUTING.md

 > If you have general questions or feedback about this project
 > and do not want to create a GitHub account to interact with the project team,
 > please see our [support guidelines](/open-science/SUPPORT).
+> If you believe you have found a security issue,
+> please notify us (rather than submitting an issue)
+> by emailing <security@chanzuckerberg.com>.

 - [Issues](#issues)
 - [Pull requests](#pull-requests)